MaisarahQistina/pixel-palette/README.md

 - Convert uploaded image to a raster format to allow the program to access individual pixels and their RGB values [4].

 2. Convert Colors to LAB Space
-- RGB values represent colors as combinations of Red, Green, and Blue but this space is not perceptually uniform.
+- RGB values represent colors as combinations of Red, Green, and Blue which may not be perceptually uniform.
-- The project converts RGB to LAB color space:
+- The project converts RGB to LAB color space [4]:
   - L = lightness
   - A = green-red component
   - B = blue-yellow component